 If you lead a software project, remember that the role entrusts you with more than the craft or sullen art of software construction.
 You also need to manage project delivery and ensure code quality.
-Most developers understand what these mean but it helps to breaks these down to concrete tasks, so here goes:
+Most developers understand what these mean but it helps to breaks these responsibilities down to concrete tasks, so here goes:

 Professional software is written for users and we must ensure it gets delivered to them, predictably.
 This requires us to: